marigold-dev/gas-station/docs/src/tutorial.md

           ]);
 ```

 Here, we use `postOperations` to submit a batch of operations.
-This batch contains the operation to register the permit and the staking operation.
-When calling the staking contract's `stake` entrypoint, the permit will be revealed and consumed.
+This batch contains the operation to
+register the permit and the staking operation.
+When calling the staking contract's `stake`
+entrypoint, the permit will be revealed and consumed.

 Similar to the minting operation, the Gas Station will respond in a few tens of seconds.

 ## Conclusion

-We have some pieces of code allowing a user without any XTZ to mint an NFT and stake it on the contract.
-This is possible thanks to the Gas Station, which relays the transaction by paying the fees.
+This simple example shows how a user without any tez can mint an NFT and transfer it to another
+contract in a secure way.
+This is possible thanks to the Gas Station, which relays the transaction
+by paying the fees.

 Feel free to send us your feedback and comments on this tutorial. 😃